Restrictions, Waivers & MBP

 Minimum Benefits Payable

-MBP is the minimum amount of benefits that we are required to pay under the Private Health Insurance Act, to or on behalf of a customer for hospital treatment under a hospital cover.
-For Psychiatric Treatment, Palliative Care and Rehabilitation, minimal benefits are payable if no Medicare benefit is payable for that part of the treatment.
+MBP is the minimum amount of benefits that we are required to pay under the Private Health Insurance Act, to or on behalf of a member for hospital treatment under a hospital cover.
+For psychiatric treatment, palliative care and rehabilitation, minimal benefits are payable if no Medicare benefit is payable for that part of the treatment.

 Mental Health Waiver

-The Mental Health Waiver allows members to upgrade their Hospital cover and waive the standard 2 month waiting period to access full benefits for Psychiatric Treatment.
+The Mental Health Waiver allows members to upgrade their Hospital cover and waive the standard two month waiting period to access full benefits for psychiatric treatment.

-This waiver is only available to members who have held hospital cover for at least the previous 2 months, have not previously used their waiver with us or any other fund, have been admitted to a hospital and is under the care of an addiction medicine specialist or consultant psychiatrist.
+This waiver is only available to members who have held hospital cover for at least the previous two months, have not previously used their waiver with us or any other fund, have been admitted to a hospital and are under the care of an addiction medicine specialist or consultant psychiatrist.